This is the updated version of an article about confirming messages examples originally published in October 2021.

 Step 4.
 Sending settings

-To avoid sending another email to a customer that has already performed a required action (e.g. confirming their subscription) after receiving the first email, don’t forget to tick the “Don’t send again to those who have answered” box.
+To avoid sending another email to a customer who has already performed a required action (e.g. confirming their subscription) after receiving the first email, don’t forget to tick the “Don’t send again to those who have answered” box.

 Step 5.
 Select a goal